GM 9T50 transmission

-The General Motors Hydra-Matic 9T50 and similar 9T45, 9T60, and 9T65 are part of the 9TXX family of electronic automatic transmissions with nine forward speeds for light-duty transversely-mounted applications.
-It was designed and manufactured by General Motors, equipped on automobiles starting with the 2017 model year; the 9TXX family was developed from an earlier joint GM–Ford 6-speed automatic transmission.
-Ford sells derivatives of the 9TXX with one forward speed removed as the 8F family.
+The General Motors Hydra-Matic 9T 50 and similar 9T 45, 9T 60, and 9T 65 are part of the 9T family of electronic automatic transmissions with nine forward speeds for light-duty transversely-mounted applications.
+It was designed and manufactured by General Motors, equipped on automobiles starting with the 2017 model year; the 9T family was developed from an earlier joint GM–Ford 6-speed automatic transmission.
+Ford sells derivatives of the 9T with one forward speed removed as the 8F family.

-Design / history
+History

-Ford and GM announced a joint venture to share automatic transmission designs in April 2013: GM would adopt a 10-speed longitudinal transmission primarily designed by Ford, and in exchange, Ford would adopt the GM 9TXX 9-speed transverse transmission.
-Ford declined to use the GM 9TXX, however, as the promised improvement in fuel consumption was less than expected, and removed one gear, resulting in the Ford 8F family.
+Ford and GM announced a joint venture to share automatic transmission designs in April 2013: GM would adopt a 10-speed longitudinal transmission primarily designed by Ford, and in exchange, Ford would adopt the GM 9T 9-speed transverse transmission.
+Ford declined to use the GM 9T, however, as the promised improvement in fuel consumption was less than expected, and removed one gear, resulting in the Ford 8F family.

+Design

+Overview

-During the development of the 9TXX, GM received 60 new patents while building 800 prototypes.
-It was developed from the 6T41 (Gen 3) and designed to occupy approximately the same volume as that prior six-speed automatic and retain that transmission's on-axis design, which aligns all the planetary gears with the crankshaft.
+During the development of the 9T, GM received 60 new patents while building 800 prototypes.
+It was developed from the 6T 41 (Gen 3) and designed to occupy approximately the same volume as that prior six-speed automatic and retain that transmission's on-axis design, which aligns all the planetary gears with the crankshaft.
 The addition of three gears was facilitated by adding a "selectable one-way clutch" which can act either as a sprag clutch, freewheeling in one direction and locking up in the other, or freewheeling in both directions.
 In addition, the transmission supports start-stop systems by including a spring-loaded hydraulic accumulator to engage the first-gear clutches upon restarting the engine.
-The 8th gear ratio of the 9TXX corresponds to the 6th gear ratio of the 6T40, allowing lower engine speeds in 9th gear.
-Two of the three planetary gear sets have similar designs between the 9TXX and 6T40; for the third, the 9TXX switches to a compound set.
+The 8th gear ratio of the 9T corresponds to the 6th gear ratio of the 6T 40, allowing lower engine speeds in 9th gear.
+Two of the three planetary gear sets have similar designs between the 9T and 6T 40; for the third, the 9T switches to a compound set.

+Related: Ford 8F

+The 9T 50 and similar Ford 8F 35 both share components with the GM 6T 40 and Ford 6F 35.